In this article, I will go over 18 survival skills your kid should know ASAP.

 Self-defense is something you must to teach your kids.
 Self-defense is a survival ability that is essential not just for your child’s protection but also for his or her well-being.

 While learning self-defense takes time, teaching it to your child can be extremely rewarding.
-You’ll probably have a good time showing your child how to protect herself if she ever finds herself in a risky situation.
+You’ll probably have a good time showing your child how to protect him or herself if your kid ever finds him or herslef in a risky situation.

 11. How to Grow Your Food

-Start growing your own garden with your kids.
+Start growing your own delicious veggies and fruits with your kids.
 From seed to table, teach your children alongside you.
-If there were no more grocery shops, people would need to know how to garden just to thrive.
+If there were no more grocery shops, people would need to know how to garden just to survive.

-Simply launch one, have fun doing it, allow them to learn something different, and allow them to enjoy the beauty of life and the fruits of their work.
+Simply begin one, have fun doing it, allow them to learn something different, and allow them to enjoy the beauty of life and the fruits of their work.

 Here is the mega guide to gardening for preppers.